karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

 <details>
     <summary><u>The Intelligent Investor by Benjamin Graham</u></summary>

-    <p>A Classic and a must-read for both beginners and the experienced investors. </p></details>
+    <p>A classic must-read for both beginners and the experienced investors. </p></details>

 <details>
     <summary><u>The Bogleheads Guide to Investing</u></summary>

-    <p>An informative investing guide that I visit once in a while.</p></details>
+    <p>An informative investing guide worth revisiting once in a while.</p></details>

 <details>
     <summary><u>The Geometry of Wealth by Brian Portnoy</u></summary>

-    <p>Instead of talking about money and investing, this book covers all about wealth holistically applied to health, relationships and money. </p></details>
+    <p> What I like about this book is its treatment of wealth as a holistic entity comprising of not just money and investing, but also of our health, relationships and the overall happiness. </p></details>

 <details>
     <summary><u>One up on the Wall Street by Peter Lynch</u></summary>

-    <p>This was a fairly quick read on I found the tips provided here to find good stocks interesting.</p></details>
+    <p>This is a quick read that helped me some tips on how to go about seeking the companies to invest in and looking for trends in prospering businesses.</p></details>

 <details>
     <summary><u>The Almanack of Naval Ravikant</u></summary>